-In the other corner of the arena we have pressure control (PC) ventilation.59 In this system, a breath happens as so: we have a dialed-in pressure, the machine spins up to maintain that pressure, the air all the way from machine to alveoli equalize to this pressure for an amount of time, then the breath cycles off and we go back to baseline.60 Because our input here is pressure, volume becomes our dependent variable (exhaled tidal volume, to be exact and as we noted before).61 Let's draw it out and see if we can make it a little clearer:
+In the other corner of the arena we have pressure control (PC) ventilation.52 In this system, a breath happens as so: we have a dialed-in pressure, the machine spins up to maintain that pressure, the air all the way from machine to alveoli equalize to this pressure for a set time, then the breath cycles off and we go back to baseline.
+Because our input here is pressure, volume becomes our dependent variable (exhaled tidal volume, 53 to be exact; or textbook-defined tidal volume for the OCDers out there).
+Let's draw it out and see if we can make it a little clearer: